Twins drop Rochester as AAA affiliate, eye St. Paul as replacement

 The Twins are looking for a new top farm team, and the St. Paul Saints are front and center in the discussion.

-According to a source with knowledge of discussions, the Twins spoke with Red Wings President and CEO Naomi Silver on Tuesday, with Red Wings employees learning shortly afterward.

-As part of Major League Baseball restructuring, minor league teams will be reduced from 160 to 120, with short-season leagues being eliminated.
-Major league teams will set up affiliates that are more geographically friendly.

-“The Twins will not be commenting on our affiliates for 2021 at this time,” Twins President Dave St. Peter said Tuesday.
+“The Twins will not be commenting on our affiliates for 2021 at this time,” St. Peter said.

 The 2020 season was to be the Twins’ 18th year with Rochester, but the COVID-19 outbreak forced teams to develop a select number of minor league players at alternate training sites during the 60-game regular season.